Darnay Holmes: New York Giants

-Holmes was selected by the New York Giants with the 110th pick in the fourth round of the 2020 NFL Draft.
+Holmes was selected by the New York Giants with the 110th pick in the fourth round of the 2020 NFL draft.
 In Week 13 against the Seattle Seahawks, Holmes recorded his first career interception off a pass thrown by Russell Wilson during the 17–12 win.

-On November 30, 2021, Holmes was placed on the injured reserve list after suffering a rib injury after intercepting Eagles quarterback Jalen Hurts.
+On November 30, 2021, Holmes was placed on the injured reserve list after suffering a rib injury after intercepting Philadelphia Eagles quarterback Jalen Hurts.

 Holmes re-signed with the Giants on March 20, 2024.
-On August 27, 2024, Holmes was released.
+On August 27, Holmes was released by New York.

 Las Vegas Raiders

 On August 28, 2024, Holmes signed with the Las Vegas Raiders.
-He played in 16 games with one start, recording 30 tackles, one sack, and three passes defensed.
+He played in 16 games for Las Vegas (including one start), recording 30 tackles, one sack, and three passes defensed.

-On March 18.
-2025, Holmes was re-signed by the Raiders.
+On March 18, 2025, Holmes was re-signed by the Raiders.

+Atlanta Falcons

+On April 1, 2026, the Atlanta Falcons signed Holmes to a one-year deal.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad the next day.